-The Coronavirus is disproportionally affecting older adults.
-As a result, many children now find themselves separated from their grandparents due to social distancing or cautionary measures to prevent their grandparents’ possible exposure to the virus.
-This lack of in-person contact with their grandparents can cause anxiety, stress and confusion among children.
+Since the start of the COVID-19 pandemic, older adults have been disproportionally affected.
+As a result, many grandparents found themselves separated from family members, including grandchildren, due to social distancing or cautionary measures to prevent their possible exposure to the virus.
+This lack of in-person contact for remote grandparents has been exceptionally difficult.
+Among children, it may have also caused anxiety, stress and confusion.

 - Validate their feelings.
 Reassure them that it is okay to miss you, and invite them to share their feelings.
 Express how you are feeling, too.

-- Organize a remote “play date.”
-Schedule time to connect remotely at the same time each day so they have something to look forward to.
+- Continue to stay connected.
+It can still be a good idea to schedule time to connect remotely.
+This can help grandparents and grandkids have something to look forward to each day or week.
 You can draw or do other art activities; read a story; sing a song; play a game or try a stress buster.

 You’re not alone.
 As the global leader in child-focused humanitarian response, Save the Children is proud to launch Coronavirus and Kids: Resources from Save the Children to support parents, grandparents, caregivers, teachers, school administrators and those who care about children in response.